kodi-community-addons/script.skin.helper.service/README.md

 Note: If you want to display the name of the selected color, add a prefix .name to your skin string.
 For example: <label>Default color for labels: $INFO[Skin.String(defaultLabelColor.name)]</label>

-If you want to customize the look and feel of the color picker window, make sure to include script-skin_helper_service-ColorPicker.xml in your skin and skin in to your needs.
+If you want to customize the look and feel of the color picker window, make sure to include script-skin_helper_service-ColorPicker.xml in your skin and skin it to your needs.

 TIP: By default the colorpicker will provide a list of available colors.
 If you want to provide that list yourself, create a file "colors.xml" in skin\extras\colors\colors.xml